soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-11 Asbestos Handler Certificate.* ::

-(a)  No individual shall engage in an asbestos project or in asbestos abatement activities on a minor project, for compensation, unless that individual is certified as an asbestos handler by the department and has an "Asbestos Handler Certificate" issued by the department which shall be available at the work place.
+(a)  No individual shall engage in an asbestos project or in asbestos abatement activities on a minor project, for compensation, unless that individual is certified as an asbestos handler by the department and has an "Asbestos Handler Certificate" issued by the department.

 (b) The department shall issue an asbestos handler certificate in the form of a photo identification card which shall be valid for two years from the date of issuance to applicants who meet the following conditions: